cisco/cisco-network-puppet-module/README.md

 Time in seconds that a neighbor waits for a Hello packet before declaring the local router as dead and tearing down adjacencies.
 Valid values are integer, keyword 'default'.

 ##### `hello_interval`
-The time in seconds between successive Hello packets.
+Time in seconds between successive Hello packets.
 Valid values are integer, keyword 'default'.

 ##### `message_digest_algorithm_type`
 Algorithm used for authentication among neighboring routers within an area virtual link.
 Valid values are 'md5' and keyword 'default'.